What are you looking for?

 Why it matters: A genuinely inclusive school is one where every person — regardless of identity, background, or experience — feels they belong and can thrive.

-• icon Hired Director of Belonging and Social Impact
+• Hired Director of Belonging and Social Impact

-• icon Established DEIJ Committee with student, parent, and faculty representation
+• Established DEIJ Committee with student, parent, and faculty representation

-• icon Celebrated cultural heritage events across 20+ nationalities
+• Celebrated cultural heritage events across 20+ nationalities

 4.4 Support for Different Learning Styles